 The Grid Locator map and tools provide multiple options for identifying the insured's acreage to establish a point of reference and determine the grid ID.
-The following table provides one method for locating the insured's acreage.
+The following steps provide one method for locating the insured's acreage.

-Step Action 1 In the "Find a Location" search box located at the top of the Grid Locator page, enter the city and state near the acreage to be insured, or the county and state in which the acreage to be insured is physically located, then click the "Search" button.
-2 Navigate close to where the acreage to be insured is physically located by using the directional arrows above the Zoom to Grids bar.
-Use of the zoom function and alternative map views may help identify roads, ponds, buildings, rivers, or other landmarks or features that will help navigate to the applicable acreage.
-3 Use the zoom function and directional arrows to display the acreage to be insured in enough detail that a point of reference can be established within the field boundaries.
+- (1) In the "Find address or place" search box located at the top of the Grid Locator page, enter the city and state near the acreage to be insured, or the county and state in which the acreage to be insured is physically located, then click the "Search" button. - (2) Navigate close to where the acreage to be insured is physically located.
+Use of the zoom function and alternative map views may help identify roads, ponds, buildings, rivers, or other landmarks or features that will help navigate to the applicable acreage. - (3) Use the zoom function and move the map to display the acreage to be insured in enough detail that a point of reference can be established within the field boundaries.

-A. Locating Insured's Acreage (continued)
+A. Locating an Insured's Acreage (Continued)

-The following is an example of the Grid Locator page for pasture, rangeland, forage when "Mclouth, Kansas" is searched by using the "Find a Location" search box.
+The following is an example of the Grid Locator page for PRF when "McLouth, Kansas" is searched by using the search box.

-The following is an example of the Grid Locator page for pasture, rangeland, forage using the hybrid map view to navigate to acreage located a few miles from Mclouth, Kansas using roads and other landmarks to locate the acreage.
+The following is an example of the Grid Locator page for PRF using the imagery map view to navigate to acreage located a few miles from McLouth, Kansas, using roads and other landmarks to locate the acreage.